Director and Professor of Instruction

 Student Worker

-Chris is a student worker in the Center for Media and Information Literacy at Temple University.
-In this role he helps run the office and is the associate producer for the TUTV show, Media Inside Out.
-Chris is a sophomore Special Education major with an interest in all forms of art and media.
+Ollie is the student worker for the Center for Media and Information Literacy at Temple University.
+In this role, they help run the office and is the associate producer for the TUTV show, Media Inside Out.
+She is a junior Media Studies and Production student getting a minor in Digital Media Engagement and is pursuing the new Children’s Media Certificate through the Klein College of Media and Communication.
+She is interested in all forms of children’s media, content creation, social media, and media literacy.

 CMIL Alumni